memoryhonest/nCovMemory-en/docs/2020-01-27/may_spring_comes_soon.md

 # Verbal Account from Wuhan Frontline Emergency Doctor: May Spring Comes Soon

-Originally published in *Sanlian Lifeweek magazine* on Jan.
+Originally published in *Sanlian Lifeweek* on Jan.
 27th, 2020

 *In March 2019, Sun Peng, Deputy Director of the Emergency Department of Wuhan Union Hospital, was appointed to take charge of the Emergency